The University of Findlay Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Findlay, approximately 78% of students took out student loans averaging $9,290 a year.
 That adds up to $37,160 over four years for those students.

 The student loan default rate at Findlay is 4.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Findlay Graduates Make?bachelor's degree recipients from Findlay make around $43,200 per year during the early years of their employment.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
-However, certain majors may produce higher-paying graduates.
+How Much Money Do Findlay Graduates Make?students who graduate with a bachelor's degree from Findlay make about $43,200 a year during their first few years of employment after graduation.
+This is right on par with the average college graduate's salary of $39,802 per year.
+Also, graduates in your major field may make more.

 Location of The University of Findlay